Sacred Flesh is a 2000 UK by Nigel Wingrove. Starring Sally Tremaine, Moyna Cope and Simon Hill.

 This sleazy tale of high school revenge with Linda Blair is a must for bad film fans everywhere.

-This sympathetic tale tells the story of Brenda (Blair), a tough high school gal who spends her nights drinking peach brandy on
+This sympathetic tale tells the story of Brenda (Blair), a tough high school gal who spends her nights drinking

-transpired, she vows revenge on those responsible.
+of what transpired, she vows revenge on those responsible.

 This is the pre-eminent 80's high school movie - terrible music, awful acting, questionable violence and gratuitous nudity.